tanishk2298/Paws-Claws/README.md

 # Paws-Claws
-An advertisement website for a fictional pet care application.
-It describes the services, features as well as plans HTML, CSS, Bootstrap of the application.
+An advertisement website for a fictional pet care application called "Paws & Claws".
+It describes the services, features as well as plans of the application.
 The website is responsive for all screen types.
-Tools &amp; Technologies :-
+Technologies required to make this website:- HTML, CSS, Bootstrap